 - PALATE CLEANSERS are necessary to promote fair judging between tastings.
 The organizer must ensure there are palate cleansers at every judging table.
-We recommend flour tortillas (cut into bite-size pieces), sour cream, green grapes and bottled water.
-Beer is strongly discouraged.
+We recommend flour tortillas (cut into bite-size pieces), sour cream and bottled water.
+Alcohol is prohibited in the judging area.

-- o DISPOSABLE SPOONS
+- DISPOSABLE SPOONS

 - o EMPTY CONTAINERS to collect dirty spoons